ifvictr/whirl/README.md

 #### OAuth & Permissions

 Install the Slack app to your desired Slack workspace first.
-You’ll get a **Bot User OAuth Access Token** which will be used for the `SLACK_CLIENT_BOT_TOKEN` environment variable.
+You’ll get a **Bot User OAuth Access Token** which will be used for the `SLACK_BOT_TOKEN` environment variable.

 The following bot token scopes are required: